houseabsolute/catalauncher/README.md

 you prefer.

-You'll need [Docker CE installed](https://docs.docker.com/install/) in order to play the game since it's launched inside a Docker image.
+You'll need [Docker CE installed](https://docs.docker.com/install/) in order to play the game since it's launched inside a Docker container.
 See the linked docs for information on installing Docker CE.

 ## Setup